coderlxm/yoyoscore/README.md

   3. Fixed some bugs about display.
   4. The item of game result can be toggled.
   5. All deletions are supported in results page.
-  6. Full support github actions to make deploying much easier
+  6. Full support github actions to make deploying much easier.

 1.2.2 is released !
   1. The tag of repeat contestants will be marked.